ardieMejia/my-obsidian/Development Boards.md

 Most likely buying any which of these is fine.
 But a good idea is to look into some [[development board considerations]]

-There are far too many projects, but here is my personal [[development board project categories]]
+There are far too many projects, but here is my personal [[development board project categories & sites]]